General information about our accounts

 As the interest rate is fixed, this won’t change over the term of the account.

-You can add more money to your account as long as the product is still open for funding, up to the maximum deposit amount.
+You can fund your account within 28 days after opening.
+We’ll close it if it remains unfunded by this time.
+If you fund it within the 28 days, you can add more money to your account as long as the product is still open for funding, up to the maximum balance of £2,000,000.

 You will not be able to withdraw funds prior to end of your fixed term.
 Before expiry of your fixed term we will write to you to let you know the Shawbrook Savings options available for your maturing funds which will include withdrawing the funds out of the bank.